leweyg/lewcid_editor/README.md

 # Lewcid Editor

 Lewcid Editor is an adaptation of the three.js editor to run locally, like a traditional file-based 3D editor, while maintining it's online capabilities.
+It is listed as this bug on the main three.js website: https://github.com/mrdoob/three.js/issues/24766

 Based on [three.js](https://threejs.org/)'s [editor source code](https://github.com/mrdoob/three.js)